It might be the most commonly asked question in the world of e-commerce: “How do I sell more on Amazon?"

 Sell products people want to buy, at the lowest prices possible.

 Ready for more?
 You've come to the right place.
 There are many different—and sometimes contradictory—guides, tactics, hacks, and ideas about how you can boost your Amazon performance.
 We've combined our industry knowledge, conversations with customers, and years of experience working directly with Amazon to create the following list.
-And with 2019 just around the corner, we've decided to break it up into 19 surefire ways to increase sales on Amazon.
+Without further ado, here are 19 surefire ways to increase sales on Amazon.

 1. Automate Your Listings with E-commerce Management Software

 Automated e-commerce management software takes the guesswork, labor, and frustration out of keeping your listings updated—and the same tools that save you time and money on Amazon are proven to increase sales numbers.
 With our automated platform, for instance, sellers increase their revenue on Amazon by an average of 22% within the first 60 days.

 2. Write Compelling, Detailed, and Targeted Product Descriptions

 Words matter.
 When describing your products, you need to know—and write for—your target audience.
 Depending on the product category, that may mean telling a story about the product, offering advice or instructions about its use, or painting a picture of a certain lifestyle.
 Regardless, keep your descriptions clear and concise, and don’t be afraid to inject some humor or personality.
 You may want to develop buyer personas to help guide your direction.

 Amazon is a search engine.
 In fact, many consumers start researching a product by searching for it on Amazon.
 Accordingly, sellers should optimize their listings for Amazon’s algorithm, and tweak every element—from descriptions and titles to questions and answers—to correspond to their products’ keywords.
 For advice about Amazon SEO, check out this guide by BigCommerce.